Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/getting-started/vite.md

    *[Read our JavaScript docs]({{< docsref "/getting-started/javascript/" >}}) for more information on how to use Boosted's plugins.*

-4. **And you're done! 🎉** With Boosted's source Sass and JS fully loaded, your local development server should now look like this.
+4. **And you're done! 🎉** With Boosted's source Sass and JS fully loaded, your local development server should now look like this:

    <img class="img-fluid" src="/docs/{{< param docs_version >}}/assets/img/guides/vite-dev-server-boosted.png" alt="Vite dev server running with Boosted">